Skip to main content

 • Tarong BESS

-The Southern BESS comprises of 164 lithium-ion Tesla Megapacks and will be able to store and discharge 300MW of energy.
+The Tarong BESS comprises of 164 lithium-ion Tesla Megapacks and will be able to store and discharge 300MW of energy for 2 hours, equating to 600MWh.

-The BESS will be charged during high renewable energy generation, and discharged back to the grid during peak demand, or to maintain grid stability.
+The BESS will be charged during high energy generation, and discharged back to the grid during peak demand or to maintain grid stability.
 The BESS can charge and discharge electricity several times a day and can respond within fractions of a second.
-This project is due to start operations in late 2024.
+The Tarong BESS is scheduled to be operational by mid-2025.

 BATTERY STORAGE INFORMATION HUB